bitcoin/bitcoin/doc/tor.md

 	./crownd -proxy=127.0.0.1:9050

-2. Run a dash hidden server
+2. Run a crown hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also